-I’m Karen and I’m on journey to find harmony in life.
+I’m Karen and I’m on journey to find harmony in life through art and writing.

 Harmony In Life is something different for every person.
 For one person it is very spiritual.
 For another it can be that feeling you get when running and your second wind kicks into gear.

 I am a native Texan born and raised in Dallas, now living in southern California.
-I love color, and my passion is to create playful, whimsical and sometimes quirky art and writings that makes people happy, giggle, and smile.
+I love color, and my passion is to create playful, whimsical, and sometimes quirky art and writings that make people happy, giggle and smile.

 My journey is to try not take this world too seriously.
 I work hard not be a “Karen”.
 If you are on social media you will understand what this means.

 Here is my little story.
 What is yours?